shopware/helm-charts/charts/shopware/README.md

 ```

 > **Note:**
 > This process does not include the installation or configuration of Istio itself.
-It assumes that Istio is already set up and configured in your environment.
+> It assumes that Istio is already set up and configured in your environment.

 # Information
 ### Naming Conventions
 Each customer namespace contains only one store and is identified by a unique name.
-Use the format `<organization-name>-<project-name>-<application-name>`, e.g., `shopware-redstone-staging`.
+It uses the format `<organization-name>-<project-name>-<application-name>`, e.g., `shopware-redstone-staging`.

 ### Operator
 A Shopware operator is installed for each namespace by default.
 You can disable this in the [values.yaml](values.yaml) file if you prefer to use it cluster-wide.
 As the operator is still in beta, we advise against using it at the cluster level.